 - Veterinary Science

-We are only concerned about the Medicine version (as that’s what is required by the GMC to get registered), which I will try to discuss about at length.
+We are only concerned about the Medicine version (as that’s what is required by the GMC to get registered), which we will discuss about at length.

 Structure of the exam